2025 Area B By-Election

 (live in the municipality or regional district electoral area)

-- A non-resident property elector
+OR - A non-resident property elector

 (live elsewhere in BC but own property in the municipality or regional district electoral area).